sphinx-labs/sphinx/README.md

 # Sphinx: DevOps for Deployments

+"Sphinx offers seamless, gasless multichain deployments for smart contracts with its Gnosis Safe module, facilitating secure, one-click deployments across 11 networks.
+It's compatible with Forge scripts, ensuring easy integration and automated deployments directly from CI processes, all underpinned by trustless, audited security."

 Sphinx is a protocol and Foundry plugin that automates the smart contract deployment process.

+TODO(md): consider mentioning that the user's deployment is executed via the Gnosis Safe somewhere in the main readme.

 TODO(md-end): add a 'security'/'audit' section in the main readme

+TODO(md): in the "writing scripts with sphinx" guide, make it clear that deployments are executed by the Gnosis Safe.

+_.
+You can integrate Sphinx

 TODO(md):
 coming soon: